 - The hike out.

 There was no path for most of the way (in fact, until almost the little connector between the pond and ETL), but there were no challenges.
-Once I got to the pond, I tried fishing, as I saw some fish, and actually had some minor successes, though nothing to write home around.
+Once I got to the pond, I tried fishing, as I saw some fish, and actually had some minor successes, though nothing to write home about.
 As I left along the pond, I passed a middle-aged man and woman, and I think that I startled them.
 My clothes are always semi-camo, but we stopped and chatted.
 They were very nice.
 Rain appeared to be coming, so I took my leave of them and was in my Jeep at 1:42 for the horror-show of a drive out.
 Of note, at least to me, was the JJHO had mentioned that he’d had spiritual experiences, so he didn’t consider himself an atheist.
 That was unexpected.

 - Storms to the north.